ro31337/screenshot_macos/README.md

 # Screen Capture Examples

-This repository contains examples of screen capture implementations using different methods.
+This repository contains examples of screen capture implementations using different methods for macOS.

 ## Running the Examples